squashjedi/basecamp/README.md

 }
 ```

-Then finally add the following to `resources/lang/en/validation.php`:
+Add the following to `resources/lang/en/validation.php`:
 ``` bash
 return [
     // Other error messages...